 • Some people find the green-brown tinted liquid solution byproduct repulsive because it is essentially the liquified organs and tissues of the dead body.

-• The idea of using the liquified byproduct as a fertilizer or sending it down to a sewer treatment plant is offensive to others as well.
+• The idea of using the liquified byproduct as a fertilizer or sending it down to a sewer treatment plant is off-putting to others as well.

-• Other religious organizations and civic groups remain adamant about the process.
+• Other religious organizations and civic groups remain adamant in their opposition to the process.
 They argue that it does not sufficiently show respect for the sacredness of the human body.

-• There are no laws in several states in the U.S. and other countries permitting body disposal through alkaline hydrolysis, thus making it both illegal and unavailable.
+• There are no laws in some states in the U.S. and other countries permitting body disposal through alkaline hydrolysis, thus making it both illegal and unavailable.

 • Setting up a water cremation facility can still be unappealing to service providers.
-The price of a single chamber is between USD 90,000 to USD 450,000.
+The price of a single chamber ranges from USD 90,000 to USD 450,000.

-• Its costs are considerably similar to flame cremation because of limited availability.
+• Its costs are considerably similar to flame cremation due to limited availability.
 Commercialization would drive down the cost further.